jceipek/Spiradic/readme.md

-# README
+# Spiradic

-## GOAL
-My goal was to make players feel rhythmic and frantic in the style of games like Super Hexagon.
+The experience goal of Spiradic is to make players feel rhythmic and frantic in the style of games like Super Hexagon.

 ## NEW THINGS
 While making this, I learned